leanlifestyle19-cmyk/fmm-and-estate-study-/README.md

 A single-file, offline-first study companion for the 20-hour / 10-session plan on Singapore estate management, facilities management & maintenance, strata, and master planning.

+**v2 (19 Jul 2026)** — re-pitched from Singapore-property level to civil-service level: how a government department gets, funds, builds and runs its own estate.
+Two new sessions on the IBC (integrated building contractor) relationship, a procurement session, strata compressed into part of Session 10.
+Resources rewritten with exact navigation paths, time estimates, what-to-look-for lists and a "after this you can" test.
+State key bumped to `gw-state-v2`; SW cache `groundwork-20260719b`.

 ## What it does
 - **10 "sheets" (sessions)**, each with three tabs:
   - **Learn** — the why-this-session framing plus core concepts, each tickable as you master it